stefan-hoeck/idris2-parser/docs/src/Intro.md

 ## Conclusion and Next Steps

-I this section, I showed the core principle when writing provably total tokenizer, and how to do so pretty conveniently.
+I this section, I showed the core principle for writing a provably total tokenizer, and how to do so pretty conveniently.
 I'm planning to add some more complex examples at a later time, but first, we are going to parse the whole thing into a syntax tree of type `Expr`.